-Domain: E14 Conditional Assessment

-Range: E18 Physical Stuff

-Subproperty of: E13 Attribute Assignment.
-P140 assigned attribute to (was attributed by): E1 CRM Entity

-Scope note: This property identifies the E18 Physical Stuff that was assessed during an E14 Condition latter case the E18 Physical Stuff does need to be present or extant.
+Domain: E14 Condition Assessment Range: E18 Physical Thing Subproperty of: E13 Attribute Assignment.
+P140 assigned attribute to (was attributed by): E1 CRM Entity Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies the E18 Physical Thing that was assessed during an E14 Condition Assessment activity.

-Assessment activity.

 Conditions may be assessed either by direct observation or using recorded evidence.
-In the

-■ 1997 condition assessment of the silver collection (E14) concerned silver cup 232 (E22)
+In the latter case the E18 Physical Thing does not need to be present or extant.
+Examples: 1997 condition assessment of the silver collection (E14) concerned silver cup 232 (E22)